Generally, a taxpayer's marital status on the last day of the year determines their filing status for the year.

 - They paid more than half the cost of keeping up a home for the year.

-- A 'qualifying person' lived with the taxpayer in the home for more than half the year (except for temporary absences, such as school).
-However, if the 'qualifying person' is their dependent parent, he or she does not have to physically live with the taxpayer.
+- A "qualifying person" lived with the taxpayer in the home for more than half the year (except for temporary absences, such as school).
+However, if the qualifying person is their dependent parent, he or she does not have to physically live with the taxpayer.
+If in doubt about whether or not an individual is a qualifying person, see "Who Qualifies as Your Dependent" in the 1040 instructions here.

-Ages 17 and up may qualify for Head of Household (HoH) filing status if they are:
+A taxpayer age 17 and up may qualify for Head of Household filing status if they are:

 - Claiming younger siblings as dependents and